Velociraptor Security Configuration

 Velociraptor’s internal PKI

-1. Create initial server certificates and any additional certificates for key rotation.
+1. Creating initial server certificates and any additional certificates for key rotation.

-2. CA public certificate is embedded in the client’s configuration and is used to verify server communications.
+2. Verifying the server during client-server communications.
+The CA public certificate is embedded in the client’s configuration and is used to verify (and therefore trust) the server.

-3. The internal CA is used to create API keys for programmatic access.
+3. Creating API keys for programmatic access.
 The server is then able to verify API clients.

-The configuration file contains the CA’s X509 certificate in the Client.ca_certificate parameter (it is therefore embedded in the client configuration).
+The configuration file contains the CA’s X.509 certificate in the Client.ca_certificate key (and is therefore included in the client configuration).
 The private key is contained in the CA.private_key parameter.
+Since the client’s configuration contains the (trusted) CA’s certificate, it is able to verify the server’s certificate during communications.

-The internal CA will be used to verify the different Velociraptor components in all cases, regardless if other TLS certificates are used.
-While it is possible to roll server certificates the CA certificate can not be rolled without re-deploying all the clients.
+The internal CA will be used to verify the different Velociraptor components in all cases, regardless of whether other TLS certificates are used.
+While it is possible to reissue/rotate server certificates the CA certificate can not be reissued without re-deploying all the clients.

 Messages